RichieMitish/richiemitish/_portfolio/09-welcomemsg.md

 ---
 layout: single
 title: "Welcome message"
-excerpt: "A welcoming message that..."
+excerpt: "A message that comes with every device.
+Registration, discount, part of the RMA management"
 classes: wide
 toc: false
 header: